h8d13/Vase/README.md

 After login in with your user > Open `Konsole` and type `cd Vase` this is where the post install script lives and more assets.

-Then `sudo vim post` edit to desired values, then `sudo ./post` when ready.
+Then `./main -pe` to edit desired values, then `sudo ./main -p` when ready.

 [![VaseInstallVideo](http://img.youtube.com/vi/j7YnkxY1mVo/0.jpg)](http://www.youtube.com/watch?v=j7YnkxY1mVo "Vase Installation Demo")